 Over 5000 years ago India and China placed emphasis on massage using hands for therapeutic purposes.
 Shiatsu is a Japanese “finger pressure” healing therapy.
 It is based on ancient Chinese medical practices such as acupuncture and tuina (Chinese traditional massage).

 This natural therapy can help relieve tension and harmonize bodily functions.
 During a treatment session, the therapist may use palms, thumbs, elbows or knees to apply comfortable, sustained pressure to the body.
-Oils are not used and loose comfortable clothing is worn during the treatment.
+Oils are not used and lose comfortable clothing is worn during the treatment.

 The philosophy of oriental healing therapies:

 In oriental healing therapies, the body and mind are treated as a whole rather than two separate entities.
 True health is harmony between the individual (mind, body, and soul) and their environment.

-A healthy person has zest to enjoy life, sleeps well, wakes up refreshed, and has good appetite as well as natural resistance to illness.
-Health suffers when there is lack of harmonious balance.
+A healthy person has zest to enjoy life, sleeps well, wakes up refreshed, and has a good appetite as well as natural resistance to illness.
+Health suffers when there is a lack of harmonious balance.
 You may experience stiffness, soreness; life may feel like a struggle.